Light Vehicle Maintenance & Repair Diploma (Direct Entry) Level 2

 The course covers the whole range of motor vehicle engineering skills from routine maintenance to repair techniques.
 It is based on the Technical Certificate requirement of a Motor Vehicle Apprenticeship.

-3 or 4 GCSE subjects at grade 3 ideally and grade 4 in English and Maths; or completion of the Vehicle Fitting Principles IMIAL Diploma Level 2.
+A minimum of 3 GCSE subjects including grade 4 in English and Maths; or completion of the Vehicle Fitting Principles IMIAL Diploma Level 2.

 What will I study?

 - Health and Safety Practices in Vehicle Maintenance

 - Spark Ignition Engine Systems, Components and Operation